build-on-aws/content/posts/deploy-nginx-with-aws-cloudshell-and-lightsail/index.md

 }
 ```

 Save the file as `ports.json`.
-You can save the file in Cloudshell which provides 1 gb of storage.
+You can save the file in CloudShell which provides 1 gb of storage.

 ![Saving the ports.json configuration file](./images/cloudshell-4.png)